Men murdered in Sligo laid to rest following funeral services

-Two men murdered on the west coast of Ireland have been laid to rest following funeral services.
+Two men murdered in Co Sligo have been laid to rest following funeral services.

-Aidan Moffitt, 42, and Michael Snee, 58, were found dead in their own homes in Sligo last week.
+Aidan Moffitt (42) and Michael Snee (58) were found dead in their own homes in Sligo town earlier in the week.

 A man was remanded in custody at Sligo District Court on Thursday after being charged with their murders.